olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```

- If you want to know more about point to point communication see:
+ If you want to know more about point to point communication, see:

 # MPI Collectives